ryanjsalva/blog/_posts/2016-05-07-maintaining-different-release-configurations.md

 });
 {% endhighlight %}

 You can use the same technique to customize anything in response to a build definition.
-And as you might have guessed, the technique isn't limited to XML.
-In fact, our [sample app][sample] also includes JS configuration files that I'm using to change run-time variables.
-Things you might do:
+And as you might have guessed, the technique isn't limited to XML and JS.
+You can do all sorts of things:

 1. Change your app icon and splash screen to display a "beta" badge only in the beta release
 2. Use a different API key for services like maps, analytics, data sync, etc. in production